alphydan/flask_todo.txt/README.md

-# A flask app to display Todo.txt
+# A flask app to display my todo.txt

 I keep my todo list in a text file.
 This has numerous advantages like: